Azure/azureml-v2-preview/docs/overview/concepts/environment.rst

    :language: yaml

 .. note::
-  It is required to have the Python interpreter version specified in the conda specification.
+  It is required to have the Python interpreter version specified in the Conda specification.

 Update an environment